Patients and Public

 Health Innovation Manchester ensure that patient and public voices are at the heart of research and innovation across the entire translational pathway.

-Our Patient Experience Group (PEG) continues to be invaluable resource that enables us to deliver programmes and projects which are grounded in the lived experience.
-Throughout 2017/2018 PEG members have continued to be involved in a wide range of work underpinned by the following organisation objectives:
+Our Public Experience Group (PEG) continues to be invaluable resource that enables us to deliver programmes and projects which are grounded in the lived experience.
+Our PEG members have continue to be involved in a wide range of work underpinned by the following organisation objectives:

-Over 2017/2018 year all HInM Programme Leads and Projects Managers reviewed their portfolios to make clear the public involvement and engagement aspects and have been feeding this back in through the PEG group to access the required support for co-producing approaches to Health and Implementation.
+All HInM Programme Leads and Projects Managers review their portfolios to make clear the public involvement and engagement aspects and have been feeding this back in through the PEG group to access the required support for co-producing approaches to Health and Implementation.

-PEG members have also been working closely with Health Innovation Manchester colleagues to highlighting the important of the PP&E agenda and support the organisation to work towards a true co-production model – which is Health Innovation Manchester’s ambition.
+PEG members also work closely with Health Innovation Manchester colleagues to highlighting the important of the PP&E agenda and support the organisation to work towards a true co-production model – which is Health Innovation Manchester’s ambition.

 In 2017 / 2018 we have: